diznq/80s/README.md

 - installed Lua librares (lualib.a and Lua headers possibly in /usr/local/include)
 - Linux (as of now, only epoll is supported as event loop provider, kqueue and IOCP to be in future)

-To compile the project, simply run `./build.sh` or `JIT=true ./build.sh` to build with LuaJIT.
+To compile the project, simply run `./build.sh`.

+You can also define following environment variables before running the build to enable certain features:

+- `JIT=true`: use LuaJIT instead of Lua
+- `CRYPTO=true`: enable cryptographic extensions, so Lua has hashing functions

+i.e. `JIT=true CRYPTO=true ./build.sh`

 ## Running